-If you are looking for a slightly more challenging walk, this 6 mile route through the villages of Stanton and Snowshill may appeal to you.
-A range of terrain, including some steeper sections, stiles to cross and often muddy sections, in the wetter months, this isn’t as gentle as some of the other routes but is well worth it for the magnificent views, shady woodlands, lush green countryside, rolling hills and picture perfect villages.
-Reward your efforts with a drink or a bite to eat in one of the cosy and welcoming pubs.
+If you are looking for a slightly more challenging walk, this 6-mile route through the villages of Stanton and Snowshill may appeal to you.
+A range of terrain, including some steeper sections, stiles to cross, and often muddy sections, in the wetter months, this isn’t as gentle as some of the other routes but is well worth it for the magnificent views, shady woodlands, lush green countryside, rolling hills, and picture-perfect villages.
+Reward your efforts with a drink or a bite to eat in one of the cozy and welcoming pubs.

 Winchcombe, Belas Knap

 This delightful walk encompasses old and new routes along the Cotswold Way.
-Starting at the beautiful town of Winchcombe, with its busy streets, cafes, pubs and shops and up through unspoilt countryside to the historic site of Belas Knap.
+Starting at the beautiful town of Winchcombe, with its busy streets, cafes, pubs, and shops, and up through unspoiled countryside to the historic site of Belas Knap.
 A most intriguing and fascinating ancient monument, perfect to explore.
 Again, this route includes some steeper areas and stiles along the way covering approximately 5 ¼ miles.

 Cam Longdown and Uley

-This four mile route is a little trickier in sections with some stiles, steps and steeper sections to navigate but provides a stunning and varied walk through a range of woodland paths to hillsides, and rewards you with spectacular views along the way.
-Explore the historic Uley Bury and stop for a picnic and take in the wonderful Cotswolds views.
+This four-mile route is a little trickier in sections with some stiles, steps and steeper sections to navigate but provides a stunning and varied walk through a range of woodland paths to hillsides, and rewards you with spectacular views along the way.
+Explore the historic Uley Bury stop for a picnic and take in the wonderful Cotswolds views.